 Sebaceous Carcinoma of the Breast

-I just want to let you know that I have created a newer version of this page with more up-to-date information on Sebaceous Breast Carcinoma.
+I just want to let you know that I have created a newer version of this page with more up-to-date information on rare types of breast cancer.
 However, this page still has great material, and I would still recommend on using it as well.

 The breast cancer cells resemble skin sebaceous glands

 These types of cancers will often contain many lobules and nests of clear cells that closely resemble the sebaceous glands of the skin.

 Sebaceous breast cancers tend to be of a low grade